MarvinJWendt/testza/README.md

 line.
 If set to -1 it will show full diff.
 You should use this in the init() method of the package, which contains your tests.

+> This setting can also be set by the command line flag --testza.diff-context-lines.

 Example:

     init() {